Tennessee House GOP expels 2 Democrats in retaliation over gun control protest. Here's what we know and what comes next | KRDO

 Following their expulsion — which House Republicans said was in response to the representatives’ leadership of gun control demonstrations on the chamber floor last week — Jones and Pearson called for protesters to return to the Capitol when the House is back in session on Monday.

-Rep. Gloria Johnson, who is White and survived the Thursday ousting, slammed the votes removing Jones and Pearson, who are Black, as racist.
+Rep. Gloria Johnson, who is White and wasn’t ousted, slammed the votes removing Jones and Pearson, who are Black, as racist.
 Asked by CNN’s Alisyn Camerota why she believes she wasn’t expelled, Johnson said the reason is “pretty clear.”

 “I am a 60-year-old White woman, and they are two young Black men,” Johnson said.
 She added that Pearson and Jones were questioned in a “demeaning way” by lawmakers before their expulsion.